Anisotropic solid dark energy: Dynamical system

 are satisfied.
 Moreover, CMB anisotropies give the bound $\Omega_{\text{DE}} < 0.02$ around the redshift $z = 50$ \cite{Aghanim:2018eyx} (which ensures that we are deep in the matter-dominated era).
 Therefore, the physical region of existence of (\emph{M-2}) is

 The eigenvalues $\lambda_3$ and $\lambda_4$ are negative in the region of existence given in Eq. \eqref{M1 region}.
-In order for this point to be cosmologically viable, it has to be a saddle rather than an attractor.
+For this point to be a possible candidate for the matter-dominated epoch, it has to be a saddle rather than an attractor in order to allow a subsequent accelerated expansion epoch.
 This means that the second eigenvalue has to be positive.
 We have $\lambda_2 > 0$ in the region of existence of the point for \mbox{$m < 2n / (2n - 1)$}.
 Since the eigenvector associated to this eigenvalue points to the $f_2$ direction, when $\lambda_2 > 0$, the dark component $f_2$ grows during the matter epoch. \\

 \paragraph{$\bullet$ ($M$-3) Anisotropic matter scaling with $F^2$:} For this point, the energy-density and equation of dark energy are

 Imposing the conditions

 together with the CMB bound $\Omega_{\text{DE}} < 0.02$, the physical region of existence of (\emph{M-2}) is found to be